JMuckian94/Allstar-Gyms-MS1/README.md

 All form elements are working correctly.
 However, the modal currently pops up regardless of whether the user has inputted information or not.
 Currently, user data isn't being saved or sent anywhere.
 This functionality will be implemented once I aquire new abilities with Javascript and have the appropriate resources for data storage and encryption.
 All elements floated to desired positions on various screen widths.

 ##### - Result
 Form elements functioning as intented.
 Submit button working as intended.
 Responsive elements working as intended.
 Modal requires extra Javascript elements to function as intended.
-Some styling elements looked a bit ugly.

 ##### - Verdict
-Modal and styling requires further work.
-All other elements and their positioning in line with initial plan.
+All elements and their positioning in line with design plan.

 ### Bugs